Nico Hoerner Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 18th in the league.

-- Dodgers pitchers combine to give up the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- The Dodgers rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).

-- The Dodgers are sending Syndergaard (0-1) to the mound to make his third start of the season.
+- Grove (0-1) gets the starting nod for the Dodgers, his third of the season.

-- His last time out was on Sunday against the Arizona Diamondbacks, when the right-hander tossed four innings, surrendering six earned runs while giving up eight hits.
+- In his most recent appearance on Sunday, the righty tossed 3 1/3 innings against the Arizona Diamondbacks, allowing nine earned runs while surrendering 12 hits.

 © 2023 Data Skrive.
 All rights reserved.